Ed Rogers ’87, President

 Evan Frost ’13

 Evan Frost ’13 is a member of global investment firm Susquehanna International Group’s Japan branch, focusing on venture capital and private investments in public entities.
 Prior to joining Susquehanna, he worked at Japanese venture capital firm Spiral Venture Partners and studied at the International University Center for Japanese Language Studies in Yokohama.
 He received an AB in Philosophy from Princeton with a Certificate in Finance.

 Hidekazu Oki ’00 *03

-Hidekazu Oki graduated with a B.S.E. degree in Computer Science in 2000 and an M.Eng degree in Electrical Engineering in 2003.
-He has been volunteering for Princeton club of Japan since 2010 when he first started the club's outreach to Japanese high school students.
-He has also been a long time organizer of various social events for the club, including the end-of-the-year parties and evening talks and dinner parties for alumni by Princeton alumni and faculty.
-Hidekazu also has helped run the Osawa summer fellowship program from 2014-2018, connecting current Princeton students to Japanese (and American) families in Japan; the homestay program has half a century of history, and he continues in an advisory role.
-Professionally, Hidekazu is a software engineer specializing in computer security with 16 years of experience in the field; he currently works for Honda R&D as Assistant Chief Engineer.
-As an avid fan of classical music - having spent some time studying classical piano at Princeton as well- he enjoys attending concerts by various Princetonian musicians.
+Hidekazu Oki graduated with a B.S.E. degree in Computer Science in 2000 and a Master of Engineering degree in Electrical Engineering in 2003.
+He has been volunteering for Princeton club of Japan since 2010 when he first started the club's outreach to Japanese high school students as prospective students.
+He has also been a long time organizer of various social events for the club, including the end-of-the-year parties, summer social events, and evening talks and dinner parties for alumni by Princeton alumni and faculty.
+Professionally, Hidekazu is a software engineer with 16 years of experience in the field; he currently works for Honda R&D as Assistant Chief Engineer.

 Kai Shibuya ’14